Reading time: 2 minutes

 If your tradesman is not a member of a trade organisation, try contacting Citizens Advice who provide help and advice to consumers through a national telephone service and local offices.
 Citizens Advice also explains your rights when having building work or home improvements done through their self help advice guide site.

 You may be able to resolve your dispute through independent mediation.
 Mediation would give you and your tradesman the chance to find a solution to your problem with the help of an independent third party.
 Contact your local Citizens Advice Bureau for more details about how to find a local mediator.

 If you are still unable to reach a satisfactory resolution, you might want to consider starting legal proceedings.
-Legal action be a costly and time-consuming process and should be used as a last resort.
+Legal action can be a costly and time-consuming process, and should only be used as a last resort.